 - Verify the filter type is the one recommended by the manufacturer.

 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Crazy as it may seem, filters can really alter your home's airflow, which is why we recommend asking the manufacturer.
-A top tier HEPA filter that is designed to catch smaller dust will restrict airflow more than a cheaper filter.
-With restricted airflow comes greater pressure on your system, so you need to verify that your HVAC system was built to handle it.
-Otherwise, you might experience uneven heating and cooling efficiency in your home, and system parts may die off much faster than otherwise.
+Crazy as it may seem, filters can dramatically alter your home's airflow, which is why we recommend asking the manufacturer.
+A top tier HEPA filter that is designed to catch smaller particles will obstruct airflow more than a cheaper filter.
+With restricted airflow comes greater pressure on your system, so you should verify that your HVAC system was made to handle it.
+Otherwise, you might experience uneven heating and cooling efficiency in your home, and unit parts may die off much faster than otherwise.